Tertiary Quality Project - phases

 Co-creation - Phase 3

 What’s next for the project?

-Through phases 1 and 2, we clearly heard the need to continue to co-design and create the common approach with the sectors and stakeholders and this is the basis on which we are proceeding.
-The College Development Network report, Self-evaluation in the tertiary sector: co-creating a new approach [PDF] highlights how we can look to do this through the recommendations for SFC in the next steps of developing the common approach.
+Through phases 1 and 2, we clearly heard the need to continue to co-design and create the common approach with the sectors and stakeholders.
+The College Development Network report, Self-evaluation in the tertiary sector: co-creating a new approach [PDF] highlighted how to do this through the recommendations for SFC.

-Building on the co-creation undertaken in phase 1 (mapping, self-evaluation and sector engagements), we have developed a plan for phase 3 which involves of a series of co-creation workshops and workstreams that are progressing, overseen by a cross-sector steering group.
+Building on the co-creation undertaken in phase 1 (mapping, self-evaluation and sector engagements), we developed a plan for phase 3 which involved of a series of co-creation workshops and workstreams that progressed, overseen by a cross-sector steering group.

 Co-creation workshops Autumn 2022

 SFC brought together colleges and universities and key stakeholders to support cross-sector understanding of how quality currently works across each.
 Our mapping work [PDF] demonstrates we have much in common across colleges and universities which provides a strong starting point for the development of a common approach.